flutter/website/src/docs/resources/faq.md

 ### Who works on Flutter?

+We all do!
 Flutter is an open source project.
 Currently, the bulk of the development is done by engineers at Google.
-If you're excited about Flutter, we encourage you to join the community and contribute to Flutter!
+If you're excited about Flutter, we encourage you to join the community and [contribute to Flutter][]!

 ### What are Flutter's guiding principles?